 10. The Might of Julius Caesar

-When Gaius Julius Caesar took on the role of General in Roman republic army, he came across as a man of many talents.
-From his early days of being a part of the First Triumvirate along with Pompey and Crassus, to him becoming a dictator after defeating last remaining forces of Pompey in 46 BC, Caesar had won the popular consent of Roman public.
-He carried out an impressive transition from the lifestyle of a military commander into a truly capable leader of the Roman Republic.
+When Gaius Julius Caesar took on the role of general in the Roman Republic army, he came across as a man of many talents.
+From his early days of being part of the First Triumvirate along with Pompey and Crassus, to becoming a dictator after defeating the last remaining forces of Pompey in 46 BC, Caesar won the popular vote of the Roman public.
+He carried out an impressive transition from the lifestyle of a military commander into a truly capable political leader.

 9. The Conspiracy of Julius Caesar

-Caesar’s friends, family and well-wishers.
-Caesar’s friends were rather agitated with the senate being up to something heinous.
-His wife was frightened by visions in her nightmares.
-She was determined to keep Caesar from entering the senate on that particular day.
-In fact, it was Brutus who convinced Caesar to ignore all this ‘foolishness’ and carry out his duty by attending the senate he had called upon.
+Caesar’s friends had their suspicions that the Senate was up to something, and his wife was frightened by visions and nightmares.
+She was determined to keep Caesar from entering the Senate on that particular day.
+In fact, it was Brutus who convinced Caesar to ignore all this “foolishness” and carry out his duties by attending as usual.

-After carefully mulling over their options, 15th of March, 44 BC was decided as the final date.
-They would wait for him to take his seat in the senate at the Theater of Pompey on the Ides of March to perpetrate a surprise attack.
+After carefully mulling over their options, March 15, 44 BC was decided on as the final date.
+They would wait for him to take his seat in the Senate at the Theater of Pompey on the Ides of March to launch their surprise attack.

 6. Attack on Caesar

-He grasped Caesar’s toga under the pretext of requesting on behalf of his exiled brother.
-This sudden contact from close proximity startled Caesar, and that was right when the remaining of conspirators took out their daggers and lunged at him.
+He grasped Caesar’s toga under the pretext of submitting a plea on behalf of his exiled brother.
+This sudden contact at such close proximity startled Caesar, and at that moment, the remaining conspirators took out their daggers and lunged at him.

-Casca stabbed him first on the left shoulder.
-An utterly shocked Caesar tried to defend himself but he was surrounded by the attackers and there are no way out.
+Casca stabbed him first in the left shoulder.
+An utterly shocked Caesar tried to defend himself, but he was surrounded by the attackers and there was no way out.
 Cassius dealt another blow to his face and Decimus Brutus drove his dagger into his ribs.

 It was the attack from Decimus Brutus that triggered a response from Caesar.
-Brutus was counted among one of the confidants of Caesar.
-On a day when almost all of his friends and family warned him against going to the senate, it was Brutus who had convinced him to ignore their heeds and carry out his duty.
+He counted Brutus among one of his confidants, and on the day when almost all his friends and family had warned him against going to the Senate, it was Brutus who convinced him to ignore their warnings and carry out his duty.

-In the words of Shakespeare, when Brutus drove his dagger up his ribs, Caesar looked at him and said “E tu, Brute!” – “You, too, Brutus!”.
-But however beautiful this prose is, there is no proof that those were the actual words said by Caesar.
+In the words of Shakespeare, when Brutus drove his dagger up his ribs, Caesar looked at him and said “Et tu, Brute!” – “You, too, Brutus!”
+However beautiful this prose may be, there is no proof that those were the actual words said by Caesar.

-They were fairly confident that the fall of Caesar would bring about the resurgence of the Roman republic.
-Right after brutally murdering Caesar, Brutus tried in vain to calm down an enraged public who could not believe their beloved leader was no more.
+They were fairly confident that the fall of Caesar would bring about the resurgence of the Roman Republic.
+Right after Caesar’s brutal murder, Brutus tried in vain to calm down an enraged public which could not believe their beloved leader was no more.

-The flames of Caesar’s funeral had yet to die and a mob of angry citizens was already off to burn down the homes of all involved conspirators.
-In a few days, all conspirators had to flee from Rome to save their lives, effectively handing the rule in the hands of Mark Antony.
+The flames of Caesar’s funeral were still burning brightly when a mob of angry citizens took off to burn down the homes of all those involved.
+In a few days, all conspirators had to flee from Rome to save their lives, effectively handing rule to Mark Antony.

-3. Eventual rise of Augustus
+3. Eventual Rise of Augustus

-On the other end, Caesar’s adopted son Octavian was completing his academic and military studies in Apollonia when the news of Caesar’s murder reached him.
-He had been preparing to take a senior military command in Caesar’s pre-planned campaign against the Parthians at an early age of 18.
-He immediately headed for Rome and, on his way back, learnt that Caesar had adopted him in his will – effectively making him the rightful heir of Rome.
+On the other hand, Caesar’s nephew Octavian was completing his academic and military studies in Apollonia when the news of Caesar’s murder reached him.
+He had been preparing to take a senior military command position in Caesar’s pre-planned campaign against the Parthians at an early age of 18.
+He immediately headed for Rome and, on his way back, learnt that Caesar had adopted him in his will, effectively making him the rightful heir to Rome.

 2. Historical Significance

-Caesar was killed in hopes of rekindling the fire to bring back the days of republic in ancient Rome.
-But to the utter dismay of his killers, Caesar’s fall back-fired on them with such humongous consequences that the last remaining remnants of Roman republic were irrevocably replaced by imperial Rome.
+Caesar was killed in the hope of rekindling the republican days of ancient Rome.
+But to the utter dismay of his killers, Caesar’s fall backfired on them with such consequences that the last remaining remnants of the Roman Republic were irrevocably replaced by imperial Rome.

-More importantly, Caesar had planned a full-fledged expansion of Rome which he intended to start with the invasion of mighty Persia.
-This plan never took off once he died.
-Had he lived to successfully invade Persia, historians state that he had further aspirations to go beyond the boundaries that had been previously expanded by the likes of Alexander the Great.
+More importantly, Caesar had planned a fully fledged expansion of Rome which he intended to start with the invasion of mighty Persia.
+This plan never happened.
+Had he lived to successfully invade Persia, historians believe that he had further aspirations to go even further than the boundaries that had previously been established by the likes of Alexander the Great.

 1. Pop Culture

-Perhaps it was in the Shakespearean tragedy aptly named ‘The Tragedy of Julius Caesar’ where his name became truly immortalized.
-Although the tragedy more of detailed Brutus’ struggle in between honoring his friendship and loyalty for Caesar and his duty towards preserving the Roman republic, its depiction of Caesar’s murder mesmerized audiences.
+Perhaps it was in the Shakespearean play aptly named The Tragedy of Julius Caesar where his name became truly immortalized.
+Although the tragedy detailed more of Brutus’ struggle to honor his friendship and loyalty for Caesar and his duty towards preserving the Roman Republic, the play’s enactment of Caesar’s murder mesmerized audiences.